-Lewis Wilkinson has been taking photographs since he was 15.
+Lewis Wilkinson, now retired, has been taking photographs since he was 15.
 His photographs earned him the position of Photography Editor of his high school yearbook.
 Outside of school his work was included in an exhibition of Virginia Photographers at the Virginia Museum of Fine Arts.
 After graduation from the University of Virginia, Lewis followed a career path that utilized both his artistic and communications skills.

-I produce books and videos about people that readers typically can not access.
+In the past Lewis produced books and videos about people that readers typically cannot access.
 Two examples are:

 1) interviews with the homeless in Miami.
 Published in conjunction with the University of Miami, StreetWays, contains 24 oral interviews with the homeless, a population that is misunderstood and most people are reluctant to approach.